This post may contain affiliate links. Please read our disclosure policy.

 Grilled Cajun Fish Bowls plated in two blue bowls.

 To me, there’s nothing like a grilled fish dinner!
-Light, flavorful and so nourishing.
-In this recipe, perfectly grilled Cajun-seasoned red snapper is served over rice and topped with crisp veggies and a tangy, creamy Cajun drizzle.
-I absolutely love this meal!
+I can always count on a recipe like this one to be light, flavorful, and so nourishing.
+For this recipe, I like to serve grilled Cajun-seasoned red snapper over rice with crisp veggies and a tangy, creamy Cajun drizzle.

 Ingredients: